 Development & Oversight of the PSS Program

 The Massachusetts Department of Public Health promulgated hospital licensure regulations for Primary Stroke Services (PSS) in 2004.
 Regulations were modeled on the Brain Attack Coalition Consensus Statement, JAMA, 2000; 283: 3102-3109.
-While the Division of Healthcare Quality at the MA Department of Public Health is responsible for oversight of the PSS program, a Hospital Stroke Care Advisory Committee was formed to provide guidance on the development of the program including the release of data for public consumption.
+While the Division of Health Care Facility Licensure and Certification at the MA Department of Public Health is responsible for oversight of the PSS program, a Hospital Stroke Care Advisory Committee was formed to provide guidance on the development of the program including the release of data for public consumption.
 The Committee is comprised of a diverse group of clinical and quality improvement experts appointed by statewide professional organizations relevant to the delivery of acute stroke care in Massachusetts.

 Organizations represented include: